50 of the best virtual trips and educational experiences for families

 Going to the theatre is a wonderful (but very rare!) treat for most of us.
-Geographical and financial restrictions are no impediments at the moment, but remember to donate to support the livelihoods of our artists and performers if you can before you binge on some of the world's best performances from London's West End, Broadway and outstanding regional theatres worldwide.
+But now it's possible to binge on some of the world's best performances from London's West End, Broadway and outstanding regional theatres worldwide.

 Head to the circus (online)